ToluAkinlabi/WebScrap/README.md

 # WebScrap
-A webscraping research using python and beautiful soup
+A webscraping research project using python and beautiful soup